AG7-ES/nlp-pipeline-repo/README.md

 ## 7. Cloud Infrastructure (Terraform and AWS)

-Automates the provisioning of AWS EC2 instances, networking, and security groups to host the Docker Compose deployment.
+Automates the provisioning of AWS EC2 instances, ALB, networking, and security groups to host the Docker Compose deployment.

 ```mermaid
 graph TD